Financial-Times/dotcom-page-kit/packages/anvil-server-ft-handlebars/readme.md

 # Anvil Server FT Handlebars

 This module provides rendering for [Handlebars] templates with additional support for loading partial templates, a mechanism to render views into layouts, and a [suite of helper functions].
-This module works best when used as a [view engine] for Express.
+It can be used as a [view engine] for Express or standalone.

 [Handlebars]: https://handlebarsjs.com/
 [suite of helper functions]: https://github.com/Financial-Times/n-handlebars/tree/master/src/helpers